-The first thing to ascertain before purchasing your bat is your skill level, and how you like to play.
+The first thing to ascertain before purchasing your racket is your skill level, and how you like to play.
 If you’re a beginner, a bat with high control is probably best.
-You won’t be able to contain the pacey top-level bats.
+You won’t be able to contain the pacey top-level custom printed ping pong paddles.

 In addition, an offensive player shouldn’t be using a defensive bat.
-It just wouldn’t compliment their way of playing.
+It just wouldn’t complement their way of playing.
 Choose bats that mirror your skill and style.

-Now that’s out of the way, we’ll get into the nitty-gritty customization.
-You’ve got a lot of choices here so listen up!
+Now that’s out of the way, we’ll get into the nitty-gritty customization of a DIY ping pong paddle.
+You’ve got a lot of choices here, so listen up!